ROCm/hipFFT/docs/install/building-installing-hipfft.rst

 #.
 Build hipFFT:

-   To show all build options, run these commands:
+   To show all build options, run these commands from the ``rocm-libraries/projects/hipfft`` directory:

    .. code-block:: shell